Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Treatment time can range from several hours to over a day depending on how rusty the item you’re working on is.

 Other than that, there’s little effort required on your part.
-You’ll have to clean dirt, debris and oil from the area beforehand, but that’s about it.
-Besides that, all you have to do is ensure that the corroded parts are fully submerged in the liquid.
+You’ll have to clean dirt, debris, and oil from the area beforehand, but that’s about it.

 Manufacturer’s Specs and Features List